MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 ### Bot registration

  When you register a bot with Azure, for example via the bot channels registration, an Active Directory registration application is created.
-This application has its own application ID (app Id) and client secret (password) needed to configure the bot for deployment.
-The app Id is also needed to secure the service to service communication between the bot and the Bot Framework Channel Services.
+This application has its own application ID (app ID) and client secret (password) needed to configure the bot for deployment.
+The app ID is also needed to secure the service to service communication between the bot and the Bot Framework Channel Services.

 > [!IMPORTANT]
 > The application ID and password are not intended to be used for bot authentication.